t41372/Open-LLM-VTuber/README.md

 Open-LLM-VTuber allows you to talk to (and interrupt!) any LLM locally by voice (hands-free) with a Live2D talking face.
 The LLM inference backend, speech recognition, and speech synthesizer are all designed to be swappable.
 This project can be configured to run offline on macOS, Linux, and Windows.
 Online LLM/ASR/TTS options are also supported.

-Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.
+~~Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.~~ (temporily removed)

 This project started as an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that can run offline on platforms other than Windows.